andrzejwichert/qai_1/README.md

-#  Quantum Artificial Intelligence with Qiskit (Version 1)
+#  Quantum Artificial Intelligence with Qiskit (1.0)

 This project aims at teaching you the fundamentals of Quantum Artificial Intelligence with Qiskit.
 It contains the example code of my  CRC Press/Taylor & Francis book, Quantum Artificial Intelligence, Andreas Wichert, 2024